trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 The `parseCredential` function is located in the `Verifiable` package.
 It has a few optional arguments that can be passed in via the methods available on the `Opts` object:
 * `disableProofCheck`: Disables the proof check operation when parsing the VC.
 The proof check can be an expensive operation - in certain scenarios, it may be appropriate to disable the check.
 By default, proofs are checked.
 * `setDocumentLoader`: Specifies a JSON-LD document loader to use when parsing the VC.
 If none is specified, then a network-based loader will be used.

 Passing in `null`/`nil` will cause all default options to be used.

-### Examples
+### Code Examples

 #### Kotlin (Android)